hito16/ffmpeg-wiiu/examples/README.md

    - On your remote windows machine (or VM), create a windows share, copy .wuhb to share, load .wuhb file in CEMU

 B. Wiiload - needed for final integration tests on Wii U system.
 Quickly push changes to a running WiiU system.
+   - install the wiiload plugin, and following the instructions

 Note: So far, in my limited experience, homebrew runs on CEMU Windows, but hangs on CEMU for Mac